SeekyCt/ppcdis/TOOLS.md

 The source file categories (source file path as passed in with `--source-name`) give symbols that apply to the source file.

-## doldiff

-Prints any differing sections in a dol file.

-## reldiff
+## binarydiff

-Prints any differing sections in a rel file, and any differing relocations if the sections match.
+Prints any differing sections in a dol or rel file, and any differing relocations in a rel file.
+Takes a binary yml for the matching binary, and the path of the testing binary (properties from the yml are re-used for this too).

 ## elf2dol